nextgis/docs_toolbox/source/coords2poly.rst

 * Source file.
 Input table with lat/lon columns, supported formats:  XLSX,XLS,CSV;
 * Output format.
 Select one of the options: GPKG, GEOJSON, SHP, TAB;
-* Lat/Lon.
-Switch the order of the columns.
-By default, the tool presumes that the order is Longitude, then Latitude.
-If it's the opposite, tick this field.
+* Columns order.
+Check if the order of the columns is **Lat/Lon**.
+Default order: Lon/Lat.

 Outputs: